Skip to main content

 Reactive forms

 Provide direct, explicit access to the underlying form's object model.
-Compared to template-driven forms, they are more robust: they're more scalable, reusable, and testable.
-If forms are a key part of your application, or you're already using reactive patterns for building your application, use reactive forms.
+More scalable, reusable, and testable.
+Recommended when forms are a key part of your application.

 • NgClass - Adds and removes a set of CSS classes.